zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.rst

 and is divided as follows:

     - Core files
-    - Flash filesystem interfaces
-    - Flash interfaces
     - Cryptographic interfaces
     - Non-volatile (NV) counters interfaces

-The PSA PS interfaces for SST service are located in ``interface/include``
+The PSA PS interfaces for SST service are located in ``interface/include/psa``

 PSA Protected Storage Interfaces
 ================================

-The SST service exposes the following mandatory PSA PS interfaces version 1.0:
+The SST service exposes the following mandatory PSA PS interfaces, version 1.0-beta-2:

 .. code-block:: c